• Skip to primary navigation

 Sweet and Sour Tofu

-I just happened to purchase a pineapple that day and it made me think of the ol’ Chinese favorite, Sweet and Sour.
-Combining this idea and the “Hot and Spicy Tofu” recipe from my son with my baked tofu recipe resulted in this winning combo of highly nutritious, plant-based vegetables and good-for-you enzymes from the pineapple.
+I happened to purchase a pineapple one day, and it reminded me of the classic Chinese dish, Sweet and Sour.
+Combining this idea with my baked tofu recipe resulted in a winning combination of highly nutritious plant-based vegetables and the beneficial enzymes from pineapple.

 Have you tried these tofu recipes yet?: